macro187/testrunner/hacking.md

 ------

-The runners interpret and interact with test assemblies through types in the `MSTest` namespace.
-These mirror the attributes and other elements found in the *MSTest* DLLs referenced by test assemblies, except they bind to those elements at runtime using reflection.
-There is also a reflection-based `TestContext` implementation.
-Together, they allow `testrunner` to work with test assemblies referencing any of the various available versions of the *MSTest* DLL.
+The runners interpret and interact with test assemblies through types in the `MSTest` namespace, which use reflection to discover, bind, and interact with test assembly elements at runtime.
+These elements include the test assemblies themselves, test classes, initialization, test, and cleanup methods, MSTest attributes, and a `TestContext` implementation.

 Events
 ------

-As the runners execute tests, they emit events into a chain of event handlers in the `Events` namespace.
+As the runners execute tests, they emit events into an event handler chain in the `Events` namespace.
 Individual handlers focus on single supporting responsibilities like measurement, analysis, aggregation, and output.
 Distributing responsibility across the runners and handlers keeps down their